filmaj/appium-test/README.md

 # Doin' it

-Make sure you have an Android device connected to your computer.
-Make sure Appium is running as well!
+Make sure you have one or more Android device(s) connected to your computer.
 Below are some tests you can run.

 ## Chrome for Android